tresat/gradle-nlp-ui/README.md

      }
    }
    ```
-3. Start Claude Desktop and see the `spring-ai-mcp-weather` server in "Search and Tools".
+3. Start Claude Desktop and see the `spring-ai-mcp-weather` server in "Search and Tools"